natthawatIs/natthawatIs/README.md

 ---

-I'm a self-taught developer committed to building scalable and resilient applications by following industry best practices and modern backend and cloud technologies.
+I'm a developer who loves learning and exploring new tech stacks that align with organizational needs — building efficient and maintainable applications with modern backend and cloud technologies, following best practices used in the industry.

 ---